nathanielwarner/carletonian-wordpress/README.md

 You'll then be able to navigate in your browser to `localhost` or wherever the server is running.

-### General guidelines

-Every time you modify a JS file, you'll need to run `grunt` to create the minified version.
-The specific files that will be compiled are specified in the Gruntfile.

 ### Wait, this isn't all the documentation, is it??
 Of course not.
 The architecture of [thecarletonian.com](thecarletonian.com) is explained in depth in `docs.md`.